thangdonuts/adms-server-ZKTeco/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.# adms-server-ZKTeco
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.